styd/diff-routes/README.md

 ## Code of Conduct

-Everyone interacting in the Pry::Diff::Routes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the
+Everyone interacting in the PryDiffRoutes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the
 [code of conduct](https://github.com/styd/pry-diff-routes/blob/master/CODE_OF_CONDUCT.md).